apisnetworks/apiscp-docs/docs/PROGRAMMING.md

 `$this->ctx['var']` allows access to other configuration values within the scope of this service. `$this->ctx->getOldServiceValue($svc, $var)` returns the previous service value in `$svc` while `$this->ctx->getNewServiceValue($svc, $var)` gets the new service value if it is set.

 `MountableLayer` requires a separate directory in `FILESYSTEMTEMPLATE/` named after the service.
-This is a read-only layer that is shared across all accounts that have the service enabled. apnscp ships with `siteinfo` and `ssh` service layers which provide basic infrastructure.
+This is a read-only layer that is shared across all accounts that have the service enabled.
+ApisCP ships with `siteinfo` and `ssh` service layers which provide basic infrastructure.

 ### Service mounts